nefarius/ViGEm.github.io/docs/projects/Identinator/index.md

 ![Rewrite](images/Identinator_nM6aJIcshs.png){: .glightbox }

+!!! important "Rewriting for all devices gets disabled on each reboot"
+    As a safety mechanism the global rewriting switch gets **turned off automatically on each reboot**.
+This is by design and ensures that the system is in its original state on a fresh boot, should something catastrophic happen while rewrite is active (loss of mouse and keyboard, BSOD due to incompatible driver etc.)!

 ### "Filter Driver" tab

 Driver version and less important settings an be reviewed here.
 The filter driver can be (re-)installed or uninstalled from here.